Gun laws of Australia: 2014 Sydney hostage crisis

 On 15–16 December 2014, gunman Man Haron Monis, held hostage 17 customers and employees of a Lindt chocolate café located at Martin Place in Sydney, Australia.
 The perpetrator was on bail at the time and had previously been convicted of a range of offences.
 Two of the hostages and the perpetrator died.

 In August 2015, NSW Premier Mike Baird and Police Minister Troy Grant announced a tightening of laws on bail and illegal firearms, creating a new offence for the possession of a stolen firearm, with a maximum of 14 years imprisonment and establishing an Illegal Firearms Investigation and Reward Scheme.
 This legislative change also introduced measures to reduce illegal firearms in NSW including a ban on the possession of digital blueprints that enable firearms to be manufactured using 3D printers and milling machines for anyone without an appropriate licence.

-Adler A110 Shotgun Re-Categorisation Controversy
+Adler A110 shotgun recategorisation controversy

 In 2015, the importation of the Adler A110 lever-action shotgun into Australia generated controversy.
 The firearm itself could hold up to 7+1 rounds (possible 10+1) in its magazine, a relatively high capacity for a shotgun, and its ability to deliver relatively fast follow-up shots as a lever-action firearm.
-However, the issue regarding the Adler A110 which generated most of the controversy was that it was a Category A firearm, making it accessible to nearly all licensed shooters.
-This resulted in an importation ban on A110 shotguns with a capacity over 5 rounds (up to 5 rounds was still permitted for importation).
-Lever-action shotguns with a magazine capacity over 5 rounds were later reclassified as Category D firearms.
+Most controversially, it was a Category A firearm, making it accessible to nearly all licensed shooters.
+This resulted in an importation ban on A110 shotguns with a capacity over five rounds (up to five rounds was still permitted for importation).
+Lever-action shotguns with a magazine capacity over five rounds were later reclassified as Category D firearms.